muthu-kumaravel/basic_image_library/README.md

 Basic Image Processing library is a comprehensive computer vision and image processing library for all architecture with CPU backend and developed for __Linux__, __Windows__, and __Mac__.

+>
+> Every Link in this page are related to master branch
+> Master branch will contain same code as the latest release which can be found in tags
+>

 ## Prerequisites

 ### Common Requirement